Chiune Sugihara: Manchurian Foreign Office

-When Sugihara served in the Manchurian Foreign Office, he took part in the negotiations with the Soviet Union concerning the Northern Manchurian Railroad.
+When Sugihara served in the Manchukuo (Manchurian) Foreign Office, he took part in the negotiations with the Soviet Union concerning the Northern Manchurian Railway.
+Sugihara was said to be the best Russian-speaker in the Japanese government, according to Australian translator Roger Pulvers, and negotiated an agreement favourable to Japan with the Soviet Union which allowed Japan’s Northern Manchurian Railway's expansion.

 During his time in Harbin, Sugihara married Klaudia Semionovna Apollonova and converted to Christianity (Russian Orthodox Church), using the baptismal name Sergei Pavlovich.

-In 1934, Sugihara quit his post as Deputy Foreign Minister in Manchuria in protest over Japanese mistreatment of the local Chinese.
+In 1934, Sugihara quit his post as Deputy Foreign Minister in Manchukuo in protest over Japanese mistreatment of the local Chinese.

-Sugihara and his wife divorced in 1935, before he returned to Japan, where he married Yukiko (1913–2008, née Kikuchi).
-After the marriage; they had four sons - Hiroki, Chiaki, Haruki, and Nobuki.
-As of 2021, Nobuki is the only surviving son and represents the Sugihara family.
+Sugihara and his wife divorced in 1935, before he returned to Japan, where he married Yukiko Kikuchi (1913–2008).
+They had four sons – Hiroki, Chiaki, Haruki, and Nobuki.
+As of 2025, Nobuki is the only surviving son and represents the Sugihara family at numerous ceremonies worldwide.

 Chiune Sugihara also served in the Information Department of the Ministry of Foreign Affairs and as a translator for the Japanese delegation in Helsinki, Finland.

 Lithuania

-In 1939, Sugihara became a vice-consul of the Japanese Consulate in Kaunas, Lithuania.
+In 1939, Sugihara became a vice-consul of the Japanese Consulate in Kaunas, the temporary capital of Lithuania.
 His duties included reporting on Soviet and German troop movements, and to find out if Germany planned an attack on the Soviets and, if so, to report the details of this attack to his superiors in Berlin and Tokyo.

 Sugihara had cooperated with Polish intelligence as part of a bigger Japanese–Polish cooperative plan.

 In Lithuania, Sugihara started using the Sino-Japanese reading "Sempo" for his given name, since it was easier to pronounce than "Chiune".